habi/gratipay.com/www/about/policies/terms-of-service.md

      incoming payments among Team Members, according to the allocation set by the Owner and/or Members.

-  1. Gratipay does not determine how a Payouts are allocated and is not responsible for how Teams internally distribute payments.
+  1. Gratipay does not determine how Payouts are allocated and is not responsible for how Teams internally distribute payments.
 The agreement between Team Members and Owners regarding the allocation of Payouts is solely between those parties.